This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Snake Plant

-A classic yet versatile houseplant with sword-like foliage design and a natural air purifier.
-With foliage and ease in growing, this plant can purify the air, absorbs toxins from the atmosphere and releases oxygen at night time.
+The snake plant is a classic yet versatile houseplant with a sword-like foliage design and a natural air purifier.
+It can purify the air, absorb toxins from the atmosphere, and release oxygen at night time.

 3. Spider Plant

-Keeping them moist is all they want to survive.
+Keeping the soil moist is all they need to survive—water them once a week, that’s it.
 Spider plants are non-toxic and edible which makes them safe for pets and small kids in your house.

 4. Lucky Bamboo

+Bromeliads are known for their thick foliage and variety of colors and forms.
 This colorful plant with long-lasting inflorescence fits in every corner of your house.
-All this plant wants is a bright light and humid surroundings.
+All this plant wants is bright light and humid surroundings.